ProductPricing

 Smartrr Flexible Subscriptions

 You’ve probably seen subscription brands advertise with the famous tagline, “cancel anytime.”
 There’s a reason for that.
-The ability to opt-out whenever takes the pressure off the subscription commitment.
+The ability to opt out whenever takes the pressure off committing to monthly subscriptions.
 But you can take it a step further than that.

 Offer subscribers the opportunity to send their package now, swap out an item, skip or gift their next order, pause their subscription, or edit their subscription frequency.
 This empowers subscribers to be fully in charge of their experience.
-Not only will this delight your current subscribers, but it can also help encourage one-time buyers to sign up for your subscription.
+Not only will this delight your current subscribers, but it can also help acquire new subscribers.

-To spread the word, you can use email and SMS marketing to advertise the many ways that subscribers can control their subscriptions.
-Supplement these educational reminders with a link to take subscribers directly to their customer account portal.
+To spread the word, you can use email and SMS marketing as well as social media posts to advertise the many ways that subscribers can control their subscriptions.
+For any emails or texts that you send, be sure to supplement these educational reminders with a link to take subscribers directly to their customer account portal.

 Have a Clear & Consistent Brand Presentation